-Many people go through life feeling discouraged about themselves and thinking they do not have a purpose in life.
+Have you ever asked, “What is my purpose in life?”
+You aren’t alone.
+Many people go through life feeling discouraged about themselves and thinking they don’t have a purpose in life.
 But that’s not true.
 Whoever you are—whatever your life experiences, talents, physical ability, or role—you have a purpose.
-Read these Bible verses:

 Let’s take a look at one of my favorite verses in the Bible: